 - Cloudy urine.
 (If the urine is clear, the child most likely has some other ailment, although it is not absolute proof that the child is UTI-free.)

-- A recurrence of bedwetting or poor urine control during the day in the child who had previously achieved control.
+- A recurrence of bedwetting or poor urine control during the day in a child previously had bladder control.

 - Vomiting and abdominal pain (usually in infants).

-The classic lower UTI symptoms of pain, frequency, or urgency and upper tract symptoms of flank pain, chills, and tenderness may be absent or altered in older patients with UTIs.
+The classic lower UTI symptoms of pain, frequency, or urgency and upper tract symptoms of flank pain, chills, and tenderness may be absent or altered in older people with UTIs.

 Symptoms of UTIs that may occur in seniors but not in younger adults include mental changes or confusion, nausea or vomiting, abdominal pain, or cough and shortness of breath.
 A preexisting health condition may further confuse the picture and make diagnosis difficult.

-A doctor can confirm if you have a urinary tract infection by testing a sample of your urine.
-For some younger women who are at low risk of complications, the doctor may not order a urine test and may diagnose a urinary tract infection based on the description of symptoms.
+A doctor can confirm if you have a UTI by testing a sample of your urine.
+For some younger women who are at low risk of complications, the doctor may not order a urine test and may diagnose a UTI based on the description of symptoms.

 - Urinate a small amount into the toilet for a few seconds and then stop.
 (Women should hold open with one hand the folds of the labia while urinating.)